barnabas243/lscc-website/content/collections/pages/en/give.md

         content:
           -
             type: text
-            text: 'Your generosity helps us continue our ministry and outreach efforts.
-Thank you for partnering with us!'
+            text: 'Your generosity fuels our mission.
+Scan or ' -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'copy the QR code'
+          -
+            type: text
+            text: ' below to give via PayNow.
+Thank you for your support!'
     title: 'Give with a cheerful heart!'
   -
     id: m6rsyjqp